Raila Odinga: 2019 gold scam

 Odinga has been reportedly linked to a 2019 multi-million dollar advance-fee scam of non-existent and "fake gold" in Kenya by a number of politicians from both sides of the political divide in Kenya.
 According to the reports UAE Prime Minister Mohammed bin Rashid Al Maktoum's cousin lost money in disguised transactions for non-existent or otherwise "fake gold" in Kenya.
 In May 2019, in a leaked video recording, a voice of Moses Wetangula, the then senator of Bungoma, appeared to implicate Odinga in a gold deal gone sour, a deal in which millions of dollars were lost by the UAE royal family in an advance fee scam of non-existent gold in Kenya.
 In the same video as was reported Wetangula claimed Odinga runs ODM like a gestapo where nothing happens without his concessions, and that Odinga met the president to explain the matter of the gold deal.
 In the same month Odinga claimed that he was the one that outed the confidence tricksters to the Dubai-based complainants.
 Later in the same month a number of political leaders in Kenya called for Odinga to be investigated by the DCI for international conmanship.
 The legislators claimed they had compelling evidence against Odinga.
 According to them Odinga cannot be part of a criminal transaction and then claim to be a whistleblower at the same time, whilst being a direct individual beneficiary of proceeds of the scam.

 NYS scandal

-In 2018 Kipchumba Murkomen, who was then the senator from Elgeyo Marakwet, linked Raila to the NYS scandal, in which KES1.6 billion was lost through corruption.
+In 2018 Kipchumba Murkomen, who was then the senator from Elgeyo Marakwet, linked Odinga to the NYS scandal, in which KES1.6 billion was lost through corruption.
 He linked Odinga and Suna East MP Junet Mohamed, alleging they had pocketed some of the money.
 Odinga termed the claims untrue.
 Political analyst Mutahi Ngunyi accused Odinga of having killed the development agenda spearheaded by NYS, thus killing the dreams of young people in Kibera.